simondlevy/USFS/README.md

 [LSM6DSM + LIS2MD version](https://www.tindie.com/products/onehorse/ultimate-sensor-fusion-solution-lsm6dsm--lis2md/))
 from Pesky Products.

-To use this library you will also need our cross-platform support [library](https://github.com/simondlevy/CrossPlatformDataBus).
+To use this library with C++ you will also need our cross-platform support [library](https://github.com/simondlevy/CrossPlatformDataBus).

 We have tested this EM7180 library on the following hardware: